MaterializeInc/materialize/doc/user/README.md

 ## `CREATE SOURCE` docs

-Materialize's sources consist of the following components:
+Sources in Materialize consist of the following components:

 - Connectors to some external source of data (e.g. Kafka)
 - Formats of that data (e.g. Avro, text)